hSDB-instrument/hsdb-instrument.github.io/README.md

-Figure 3 and 4 show the number of annotations of the tools on a logarithmic scale.
+Figures 3 and 4 show the number of annotations of the tools on a logarithmic scale.
 In figure 3, the tools that appear in laparoscopic cholecystectomy are largely divided into laparoscopic head, laparoscopic body, laparoscopic instrument tools, and auxiliary tools.
 Laparoscopic instrument tools are referred to as equipment such as suction-irrigation and electrichook that are not divided into subparts.
 Auxiliary tools are assistive tools, such as needle and specimen bag.
 The graph on the right is a statistic including the synthetic (Syn) and domain randomization (DR) dataset.
 The same manner is applied for robotic gastrectomy in figure 4.
 Figure 5 shows the proportion of annotations by the categories defined in Figure 3 and 4.
 Figure 6 also shows the proportion of annotations by the same categories including both laparoscopic and robotic instruments.